ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 Code Composer Studio Setup
 --------------------------

-The Plastic Logic reference code project uses Texas Instrument's Code Composer Studio IDE v5.5.
+The Plastic Logic reference code project uses Texas Instruments' Code Composer Studio IDE v5.5.
 This section details the steps necessary to set up Code Composer Studio to build and debug the code.

 1. Get the source code, either by downloading an archive or cloning the repository::